vibha-015/DevRev_Task/README.md

 ```
 and ensure it succeeds.

-We will see a `build.tar.gz` file is created.
+We will see a 'dst' folder and  `build.tar.gz` files are created.